 8. Confirm Debris Removal

 Full-service moving companies may discard debris, such as boxes, bubble wrap, and floor covers, on delivery day if they’re unpacking your stuff for you.
 Check your agreement to ensure they’ve included this in your moving quote.
-If you’ve opted to unpack yourself, ask your moving coordinator when the movers will return to take away discarded packing supplies if trash cleanup is in your contract.
+If you’ve opted to unpack yourself and debris removal is in your contract, ask your moving coordinator when the movers will return to take away discarded packing supplies.

 9. Do a Final Walk-Through